Aspen Valley Ranch

-The original historic ranch house, used as a guest house, and the two story historic barn anchor the ranch core, and set the tone for the character of the new buildings – the pool house, the horse barn and the ranch house, used for entertaining.
+The original historic ranch house, used as a guest house, and the two story historic barns anchor the ranch core, and set the tone for the character of the new buildings – the pool house, the horse barn, and the ranch house, all used for entertaining.

 The Kid’s Homes

 The large fields were divided into 35-acre parcels for each of the four grown children in the family to have a personal residence.
-Michael Fuller Architects designed a home on spec for the developer at the time back in 2007, as well as did drawings for a number of other structures.
-The home caught the current owner’s eye so they retained them to do the ranch core project, and eventually the owner’s home.
+Michael Fuller Architects designed a home on spec for the developer at the time back in 2007 – Homestead 4.
+The home caught the current owner’s eye so they retained them to do the ranch core project, and eventually the owner’s home – Homestead 8.